CSE232-MSU/CSE232/labs/lab02.md

     "Hello Dr. Josh!"      <<std::endl;}
 ```

 However, our brains have a harder time parsing poorly formatted code.
 We will cover how to format your code manually, but there is a nice tool to format your code automatically: `clang-format`.
-The details for how the tool can be configured [can be found here](https://clang.llvm.org/docs/ClangFormat.html), but for this course, all that is needed is to log into chuck.egr.msu.edu to use the tool.
+The details for how the tool can be configured [can be found here](https://clang.llvm.org/docs/ClangFormat.html).

 Let's say you have a file named "main.cpp".
 To use `clang-format` to auto-format your code, run: